dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 You can use the *delegating-to-real* technique to ensure that your mock has the same behavior as the real object while retaining the ability to validate calls.
-This technique is very similar to the [delegating-to-fake](#DelegatingToFake) technique, the difference being that we use a real object instead of a fake.
+This technique is very similar to the [delegating-to-fake](#DelegatingToFake) technique, the difference being that we use m_a real object instead of m_a fake.
 Here's an example:

 ```cpp